nicholas-yjtang/interview/programming/robot/README.md

 So we explicitly initialize the MobileBase class in the constructor of the Robot class.

+For the main.cpp, instead of creating a java main class, we simply create a junit test case to test the robot program..\
+In the same vein of testing via print statements, we just convert the print statements to System.out.println.

-See the final Location.java, MobileBase.java and Robot.java files for the final result.
+See the final Location.java, MobileBase.java, Robot.java amd RobotTest.java files for the final result.

 # Compile
 To compile run the compile.sh